Derpford/pathways/pathways.md

 ## Paths and Blazes

 Finally, the most important part of character creation is picking your PATHS.
 You will start with 2 Paths, which define what form your character's struggle takes, both in and out of combat.
+A good Path is not only useful on the battlefield, but also provides benefits outside of combat!

 Each Path is defined by the following traits:
 1. The name of the Path;